ShoGinn/action-netlify-hugo-update/README.md

 |        Name         | Description                                              |     Default      |
 | :-----------------: | :------------------------------------------------------- | :--------------: |
 | `netlify-toml-path` | Path to the `netlify.toml` config file from project root | `./netlify.toml` |

-### Action Outputs

-The following output can be used by subsequent workflow steps.

-- `updatedConfig` - Whether or not this action updated the `netlify.toml` config file
-- `latestVersion` - The latest version of hugo available if installed via this action

 ### Action Behavior